 You can progress these balancing exercises by using a Bosu ball, & balance board, etc.

-The following set of exercises assists in successfully absorbing impact forces during movement at the ankle.
+The following set of exercises assists in successfully absorbing impact forces during movement.
 During dynamic exercises, the foot arch serves as the main load bearing and shock absorber.
 The ankle joint’s ability to maintain its appropriate alignment depends on the foot arches’ capacity to withstand compressive pressures.

 Here are some exercises that improve the shock-absorbing quality of the foot and ankle complex: